 Anyone who has watched a crime show can probably recite the four Miranda warnings by heart:

-If you cannot afford an attorney, one will be provided for you
+- If you cannot afford an attorneys, one will be provided for you

 These warnings come from a 1966 Supreme Court case, Miranda v.
 Arizona.
 If the police fail to give you any of these warnings before starting a custodial interrogation, you can ask the judge to suppress the statements.
 This means the prosecutor cannot admit these statements in their case in chief.
 However, the state could use these statements to impeach you if you choose to testify and say something different than what you said in the interrogation.